-It is expected that one hundred and thirty five (135) vehicles will be equipped per twelve-month period and that one hundred and thirty five (135) vehicles will be de-equipped over the same period.
+It is estimated that eighty (80) vehicles will be equipped per 12 month period and that eighty (80) vehicles will be de-equipped over the same period.

-The period of Standing Offer will be for one (1) thirty-six month period, with one (1) additional twelve months option to extend.
+The period of Standing Offer will be for one (1) 12 month period, with two (3) additional twelve months options to extend.